outdreamer/build-a-cure-1/docs/variable_physics.md

           - image processing algorithm can be used once difference measure is found in non-image data so that position can be assigned

-    - loss functions need to be more flexible depending on input variables
+    - activation/loss functions need to be more flexible depending on input variables

-      - one metric value to assess loss may be enough for training over many iterations but not optimizing training
+      - one metric value to assess activation/loss/difference scores & thresholds may be enough for training over many iterations but not optimizing training

       - some predictions that seem inaccurate are: